Buenos Aires, Argentina, 2019

 2019-ONGOING // 120MM MULTIPLE EXPOSURE // BUENOS AIRES [ARG] // PARIS [F] // NYC [USA] // TAIPEI [TW] // MEXICO CITY [MX] // NEW ORLEANS [USA] // SAU PAULO [BRA] // ATLANTA [USA]

 What do we see when we look at the city?
 What parts spring towards us, what might we miss because we see too much, that we can’t cut away and focus on.
 The camera can block out the surroundings and allow you to see.
-This is what I utilize to create new compositions that engage audiences in conversations about their city and cities in general, to build a better understanding of where we are and who we are here with.
-To create a greater feeling of belonging in all.
+This is what I utilize to create new compositions that engage audiences in conversations about cities.

 The process of how these works are made, exposed using only the camera, is important to the final expression of the work; a description can be found here.